idreamoferp/nxp_isp/README.md

 When the image start address is 0 a checksum is inserted in the reserved interrupt vector so that the bootloader will boot the image.
 The image file is a raw binary file (output from objcopy -O binary).

+implement click on the side
+convert click args